Materials-Consortia/OPTIMADE/optimade.rst

     If :field:`compactable` is provided, then a value MUST be given for each dimension.
     If :field:`compactable` is not provided, then the default value is :val:`"no"` for each dimension.

-    For instance, for the :field:`lattice_vectors` property:
+    For instance, for the :field:`lattice_vectors` property of an entry of type :entry:`trajectories`:

     .. code:: jsonc